 These two typescripts appear to be drafts of unfinished plays written by Deevy.
 They vary in size and topic, what they have in common is that they are all formatted as plays and they all appear to be missing some of the text.

-Script #152 is set in Manhatten's middle East Side [sic], in Fred Burke's basement record shop.
-Fred is an American who met Mauren in Ireland and brought her back to the U.S. Business is poor, the relationship is struggling and Maureen is in danger of falling for Carlo Benevente, a young tenor who frequents the store.
+Script #152 is set in Manhattan's Middle East Side [sic], in Fred Burke's basement record shop.
+Fred is an American who met Maureen in Ireland and brought her back to the U.S. Business is poor, the relationship is struggling and Maureen is in danger of falling for Carlo Benevente, a young tenor who frequents the store.